Cogges/cogges.github.io/groups.md

 Our group aims to provide friendship and fellowship for people in their twenties and thirties and support them through the changes and challenges that this stage of life brings.

-### ALISON HALL - Wednesday eve VARIOUS VENUES
+### ALISON HALL & PIPPA NASH - Wednesday eve VARIOUS VENUES

 We want to build a real sense of community where every member feels supported and comfortable sharing both their successes and struggles.
 We love to apply our faith in practical ways in the community and enjoy a varied programme of prayer, Bible study, meals and social events.
 We welcome new members who would like to join us in our journey of faith!

-### JAMES & ILONA TANNER - Wednesday eve VARIOUS VENUES

-We meet weekly to share life, have fun, and deepen our relationship with God.
-Our pattern is to alternate between meeting all together to explore the Bible and meeting separately as men and women to pray and share honestly about life’s highs and lows.

 ### JEN NUTT & PENNY PRICE - Wednesday eve MADLEY PARK